 From Macmillan Cancer Support

-- Controlling cancer pain (also on audiotape)
+- Managing cancer pain (previous version on audio CD)

-- Controlling symptoms of cancer (also on audiotape)
+- Managing the symptoms of cancer

-- Understanding chemotherapy (also on audiotape)
+- Understanding chemotherapy (also available on audio CD)

-- Understanding radiotherapy (also on audiotape)
+- Understanding radiotherapy (also available on audio CD)

-- Coping with fatigue (also on audiotape)
+- Coping with fatigue (also available on audio CD)

 - Understanding clinical trials